Transformers: Cybertron: Plot

 As the planet's various civilizations attempt to return to life as normal, Galvatron attacks the Autobots for one final time.
 Without any troops to call his own, Galvatron engages Optimus Prime in a one-on-one duel, and is finally destroyed for good.
 As Galvatron is dying, he places his fist on Optimus' chest and says his final words.
 In the Japanese dub, he says "Galaxy Convoy..." which is Optimus' name in the Japanese version of the show.
 His last words in the American dub, however, are "I still function.
 You haven't won.
 Not while my spark still burns..."
 As he starts chuckling evilly, Optimus says "You fought well.
 Goodbye, Galvatron."
 As Galvatron disintegrates to space dust, Optimus kneels in front of Vector Prime's sword that Optimus used to slay Galvatron, still injured.
 As Jetfire and the others run over to Optimus to check on him, Optimus says "Don't worry.
 You won't get rid of me that easily."
-Galvatron is later seen in the credits of the last episode engaging Vector Prime in battle.
+Galvatron is later seen in the credits of the last episode engaging Vector Prime in battle in the hereafter.
 With this final victory, Optimus Prime begins a new space bridge initiative, and the Transformers set sail for the four corners of the universe, and new adventures.